- Faculty Profiles

 Notes:

-Over the centuries, invented, or artificial, languages have been devised for many reasons, including a desire to improve existing languages, an effort to unite the world, or a need to explore how languages are learned.
-The vast majority have failed, but why?
+Over the centuries, invented, or artificial, languages have been devised for many reasons, including efforts to unite the world, experiments to learn more about language acquisition, and artistic exploration of language.
 Is there a place for invented language?
 What do invented languages teach us about natural language?
+Students will analyze the linguistic components of constructed languages examples and learn about the range of patterns that are possible in languages of the world.
 We will look at invented languages from a variety of points of view: linguistic, historical, philosophical, psychological, and sociological.
 We will explore the linguistic underpinnings of various languages, from seventeenth century Real Character to Na'vi, with a look at a successful "reinvented" language, Modern Hebrew.
-Students will design their own miniature artificial language.
+Students will each construct their own language based on the concepts we discuss.

 Units: 1